hannasm/ExpressiveReflectionDotnet/README.md

 # Versioning
-This is version 1.1.0 of the expressive reflection library.
+This is version 1.2.0 of the expressive reflection library.

-This package is available on github at: https://www.nuget.org/packages/ExpressiveReflection/1.1.0
+This package is available from nuget at: https://www.nuget.org/packages/ExpressiveReflection/1.2.0 The source for this release is available on github at: https://github.com/hannasm/ExpressiveReflection/releases/tag/1.2.0

 # ExpressiveReflectionDotnet
 This is a .NET library for simplifying reflection / metadata programming and making